jeffnst/file-uploading-site/README.md

-Needs improving and reformed into a single page app
+Needs improving and reformed into a single page app without Flash dependency